Nitish-Garikoti/databahn/README.md

 └── uv.lock
 ```

-databahn/: The main source code directory for the application.
+* databahn/: The main source code directory for the application.

 data/: Contains data-related files.

-mcp_servers/: Likely holds logic for MCP (Mission Critical Protocol) servers.
+mcp_servers/: holds logic for MCP servers and data hosted on the mcp servers

-scripts/: For miscellaneous helper scripts.
+scripts/: contains agent and main

 tools/: Contains various tools used by the application.